 In 1993 a number of bundles of inscribed bamboo slips were found in a tomb, dated approximately to 300 B.C.E., at Guodian 郭店, Hubei province, (near the old capital of Chu).[29c]
-The content of three of these bundles are entirely passages from the Laozi, with an additional, previously unknown “text” (on slips identical to bundle “C”) named Taiyi Shengshui 太一生水.
+The content of three of these bundles are entirely passages from the Laozi, with an additional, previously unknown “text” (on slips identical to bundle “C”) modern scholars have named Taiyi Shengshui 太一生水.
 These “Laozi parallels,” as some have called them, are either entire chapters or parts of thirty-one of the chapters found in the Mawangdui and received texts and constitutes only about one third of the complete text.
 The order of these “chapters” is completely different from anything previously known to us, inasmuch as an order can be discerned.[30a]
 Being found on three distinct bundles of bamboo, it would seem these were not considered a single book, and they seem to be copied from different sources.
 However, excluding the Taiyi Shengshui, since there is no non-Laozi material found in them, nor are any Laozi parallels found mixed in with the other Guodian materials (e.g., the Yucong 語叢), I will call them a proto-Laozi.

 It would seem that the Laozi went through the hands of a number of editors from at least 300 B.C.E.
 Whether the Guodian editors removed or excluded any passages or chapters we do not know.
 Some scholars have regarded the Guodian proto-Laozi an “excerpt” from a bigger collection, possibly the complete 81-chapter edition.
 This is a possibility, although the fact that no chapters from 67–81 are to be found makes the idea of the entire 81-chapters edition unlikely.
 As Bruce Brooks argues, at most there could have been 72.
 Of course, the Guodian proto-Laozi could have been the largest collection at the time,[33a] or the compiler could have drawn from several small proto-Laozis, not having available to him a complete text.
 We simply do not know.
 All we do know is that by 300 B.C.E. at least some of the material later found in our 81-chapter Laozi was collected together and buried in a tomb, and again, this material is not ascribed to Lao Dan or Laozi.